traclabs/brash_docker/docs/installation.md

 **WARNING** : These are preliminary instructions to build Docker images using Github actions.
-They could also be used by users who have their bitbucket and github repositories set to use SSH in their machines.
+They could also be used by users who have their github repositories set to use SSH in their machines.
 At this stage, they are just for testing so do NOT use.
 Refer to the main README instead.